-4. Certificate of Cancellation: After the winding-up process is completed, the LLC may be required to file a certificate of cancellation or articles of dissolution with the Texas Secretary of State to formally dissolve the company and remove it from the state’s records.
+Certificate of Cancellation: After the winding-up process is completed, the LLC may be required to file a certificate of cancellation or articles of dissolution with the Texas Secretary of State to dissolve the company and remove it from its records formally.

-Your LLC Operating Agreement should include a process for making amendments and modifications, such as:
+Your LLC Operating Agreement in Texas should include a process for making amendments and modifications, such as:

 - Process for Amending the Operating Agreement: The agreement should outline the process for proposing, considering, and approving amendments to the operating agreement.